Managing scaled-out cloud databases

 - The controller identifies the created child jobs.
 For each job, the controller creates and triggers a job task to execute the script against a database.

 - After all job tasks have completed, the controller updates the jobs to a completed state.
 At any point during job execution, the PowerShell API can be used to view the current state of job execution.
 All times returned by the PowerShell APIs are represented in UTC.
 If desired, a cancellation request can be initiated to stop a job.

 Install the components, then create and add a log in to each database in the group of databases.
 To further understand job creation and management, see creating and managing elastic database jobs.
 See also Getting started with Elastic Database jobs.

 Not using elastic database tools yet?
-Check out our Getting Started Guide and Documentation Map.
+Check out our Getting Started Guide.
 For questions, please reach out to us on the SQL Database forum and for feature requests, please add them to the SQL Database feedback forum.